Finding Her Career Path in a New Country: Maria’s Story

 With all the things we have prepared together, I am more confident in my interviews.
 I know clearly why I choose the company and the position, as well as what I am capable of.
 Now, I have an oral offer from one of the companies I have interviewed for.
 I also have several other interviews to attend in the coming weeks.

-I am really grateful that I chose to participate in this program, and I got lucky enough to have such a great coach like Jenny.
+I am really grateful that I chose to participate in this program.
+And I got lucky enough to have such a great coach like Jenny.
 She would not just tell me what I should do, but she would also help me to discover myself and my interest.
-It was a great benefit to have her accompanying me along the whole journey.
+It was a great benefit to have her accompanying me along the whole career journey.

 I really appreciate the inspirational sessions we had.
 Her questions for me that made me think deeper about what I want in my professional life.
 In addition, I enjoyed her thoughtful encouragement and reminders before and after my interviews.